vanjac/su-extensions/README.md

 Adds a toggle under the Extensions menu which hides the back sides of faces -- this is also known as "back-face culling."
 As you orbit/pan around the scene, faces will be continuously updated.
 This is especially useful for working with interior spaces, or previewing how a model will appear in game engines that render single-sided polygons.
 You can reverse faces (by right clicking and choosing "Reverse Faces") to flip which side is considered "front."

 Hide Back Faces only applies to untagged faces (aka "Layer 0"), and doesn't apply to groups or components unless you edit them.
-Faces that are selected will not be affected either.
+Selected faces will not be hidden either.

 The extension works by moving all hidden faces to a separate, hidden tag.
 The faces are only updated when you move the camera.
 They may get out of sync while using other tools; just move the camera slightly to update.